Technology-for-the-Poorest-Billion/2024-LiFETIME/www/index.md

 We have the potential to add considerable value to the startup by providing a starting point for the team to use when they begin to look at software.
 This value will be challenging to quantify, as there is no prior analysis of the data or existing model for us to compare our results to.
 Our work will involve the analysis of their data for the first time, and we hope that we will be able to provide useful research for LiFETIME to learn from as they go on to develop their software solution.
 Quantifying the success of this project is a challenge we have discussed with the project stakeholders, and further details of this can be seen in the project outline

+## Alignment with SGDs and the UNICEF principles for Digital Development
-## Reflective discussion about the work’s alignment with the Sustainable Development Goals and where applicable with the UNICEF principles for Digital Development. -Joe
+Reflective discussion about the work’s alignment with the Sustainable Development Goals and where applicable with the UNICEF principles for Digital Development. -Joe
 ~500 words
 We believe that the work of LiFETIME and their product has the potential to contribute to Sustainable Development Goals 7, 11 and 12.
 Inline with inclusive innovation practices, it responds to a genuine need and adds significant value.